Man City Fightback Denies Newcastle, Mendy Howler Rocks Chelsea - UrduPoint

 Thomas Tuchel's side have taken four points from their first three games and the German was alarmed at the way his expensively rebuilt team faded after Mendy's howler.

 "Everything that can go wrong, did go wrong.
-It started yesterday.
-We had no plane to arrive so we came on the bus.
-The players could fly but for the coaching staff it was a long ride on the bus.
-It continued today.
 We lost the game in the first 20 minutes, where we were clearly better and had huge chances," Tuchel said.

 "What do you expect if you present two goals to an opponent in the Premier League?
 We give goals away from huge individual errors too often."
 At the London Stadium, Brighton added to West Ham's woes with an impressive 2-0 victory.